MIDDLE STATES ACCREDITATION

 Villanova University is accredited by The Middle States Commission on Higher Education (MSCHE), located at 3624 Market Street, Philadelphia, PA 19104, 1-267-284-5000.
 MSCHE is an institutional accrediting agency recognized by the U.S. Secretary of Education and the Council for Higher Education Accreditation.View Villanova’s current Statement of Accreditation Status (SAS).

-The University's Middle States accreditation activities are led by James F. Trainer, PhD, Associate Vice President and Executive Director, The Office of Planning & Institutional Research, who serves as the University's Middle States Accreditation Liaison Officer (ALO).
+The University's Middle States accreditation activities are led by James F. Trainer, PhD, Associate Vice President and Executive Director, The Office of Strategic Planning & Institutional Effectiveness, who serves as the University's Middle States Accreditation Liaison Officer (ALO).

 Middle States is one of seven regional accreditors within the United States.
 Although a voluntary practice, holding regional accreditation is a requirement for higher education institutions seeking to access federal student financial aid and other funding.
 Membership to MSCHE is incumbent upon an institution's compliance with the Commission's Standards for Accreditation and Requirements for Affiliation, and with other topical Commission policies.
 Visit www.msche.org to view these policies, information about the accreditation process and MSCHE expectations, or to file a complaint.